-Originally envisioned as a full 187-mile beltway around the metropolitan Nashville area, Interstate 840 connects I-40 near Dickson with I-40 near Lebanon.
+Originally envisioned as a 187 mile long beltway encircling the Nashville metropolitan area, Interstate 840 connects I-40 near Dickson with I-40 near Lebanon.
 The beltway was proposed as a solution for regional traffic needs so that the existing Nashville freeways could better support local traffic.
 Similar to the outer beltway (Grand Parkway / SH 99) around Houston, I-840 forms a complete bypass of the metropolitan area, providing a through route for the movement of goods and services.
 Critics of the beltway contended that the new road would open up land for unchecked commercial and residential development.

 TDOT announced that plans for SR 840 north of Interstate 40 were placed on hold indefinitely on October 31, 2003.
 Lawsuits and complaints from homeowners and environmental groups along the planned corridor, coupled with discussion involving the overall need for the route, led to the cancellation of the project at that time.2 No follow up work has taken place.

-In November 1991, the Tennessee Department of Transportation (TDOT) requested that the proposed Interstate 840 be added to the Interstate Highway System.
+The Tennessee Department of Transportation (TDOT) requested that the proposed Interstate 840 be added to the Interstate Highway System in November 1991.
 This request was submitted to the Federal Highway Administration (FHWA) in accordance with the provisions of 23 USC § 139(b).
 In January 1992, however, TDOT withdrew this request, and FHWA returned the Agreement for Interstate Highway Construction in the State of Tennessee without signing it.
 Interstate 840 then became “SR 840S.”3

 Construction progressed on the southern and eastern thirds of the beltway in four stages:

 - From Stewart’s Ferry Pike near Gladeville to Interstate 40 – open August 1995

 - From Interstate 24 in Murfreesboro northeast to Stewart’s Ferry Pike – open November 1996